RocketDerp/April14_2025/Art/ScreenPlay/USA_Ahteist_1987.md

 If you don't believe there is an outer-space Allah / Levant God directing our ceation on Earth, this is what you conclude from sceintific observation:

 " **Life is a lot of protoplasm with an urge to reproduce and continue in being.** "

+&nbsp;

+# A pont to ponder

+&nbsp;

+Joseph Campbell focused his life on writing books, teaching at Sarah Lawrence College, giving public NYC lectures at Cooper Union, giving public lectures in Big Sur California, etc, etc, etc.

+He may not have believed life had a "purpose", but surely the metaphor of the Tree Of Knowledge mattered to him given how much he spoke, write, teaching.
+And that's how I view Jesus first and foremost, a teacher / a poet, a person who went around criticizing and educating people.
+In that sense, Campbell was a teacher, Jesus was a teacher.
+Faith in teaching / sharing.

+&nbsp;

+.

+CAMPBELL: There are some teachers who decide they won’t teach at all because of what society will do with what they’ve found.

+&nbsp;

+.

+CAMPBELL: At the very end of the Divine Comedy, Dante realizes that the love of God informs the whole universe down to the lowest pits of hell.
+That’s very much the same image.
+The bodhisattva represents the principle of compassion, which is the healing principle that makes life possible.
+Life is pain, but compassion is what gives it the possibility of continuing. **The bodhisattva is one who has achieved the realization of immortality yet voluntarily participates in the sorrows of the world**.
+Voluntary participation in the world is very different from just getting born into it.
+That’s exactly the theme of Paul’s statement about Christ in his Epistle to the Philippians: that Jesus “did not think God-hood something to be held to but took the form of a servant here on the earth, even to death on the cross.”
+That’s a voluntary participation in the fragmentation of life.
+(Philippians 2:6-8)